Maybe I'm a Lion

 - A pair of agents from the Japanese Cabinet Intelligence and Investigation Office, covertly investigating the terrorist incidents Blackwatch has been using to cover up their attempts to kill Lio.

 - The Three Kings, a shadowy group of conspirators named after the Three Wise Men of Biblical tradition.

 - Several members of the Alba family, who provide the main vehicle for the introduction of...

 - Áki Weisstein, a Swedish Magus who worked at Stutthof Concentration Camp during World War 2, fled to the United States before Germany's defeat, and was the original creator of the REDLIGHT virus.

 - Painting the Medium: PARIAH speaks entirely in bold.
 That is, the PARIAH who commands the Three Kings does this.
 The one who's in a bunker underneath Vandenberg Air Force Base only does it on occasion.

 - Occasionally, certain words or phrases in Lio's dialogue or narration will be in bold.
-What this indicates is unclear, as he doesn't seem to notice it happening.
+According to Word of God, this represents the violent impulses of his origin intruding on his thought processes.